 A spine-leaf architecture is a two-tier network topology that consists of two switching layers - a spine and a leaf.
 In this topology, two layers of switches interconnect.
 The leaf layer consists of access switches that aggregate traffic and connect directly to the spine which is the core network.

-The advantage of RBFS spine-leaf topology includes higher performance and better scalability.
-It is inherently scalable by providing many paths between any two points.
-This topology is easier for horizontal scaling by adding additional switches to add more capacity to handle increased traffic.
-This topology is also useful for low latency and higher bandwidth.
+The RBFS spine-leaf topology provides better scalability.
+This topology enables horizontal scaling by adding additional switches to add more capacity to handle increased traffic.
+This topology is also useful for higher bandwidth.